Lambo97/ADAProject/README.md

   * Create most of the maps and plots
 * Paolo :
   * Studying the emissions of transport and finding data for transport modes
-  * Try to find data for energy use in aggriculture
+  * Try to find data for energy use in agriculture
   * General frame of the data story
   * Participating to writint the data story